-We produce an Easter list of eggs and chocolates which is available to download from the bottom of this page.
+We produce an Easter list of eggs, chocolates, hot cross buns and more which is available to download from the bottom of this page.
 We will be updating this as we receive information about more products which are suitable so please check back to make sure you have the most up to date information.

 You can also tell from an ingredients list whether a particular Easter egg contains gluten or not.